 Try to get as much as possible during the lab.
 Ask questions when you do not understand something.
-Everything that you do in this lab will be used in the next assignment or in the final project.
+The first part of the next assignment asks you to hand in a complete solution to this lab.

 Stack, Queue, Priority Queue, LinkedList; Vector